-In order to minimise potential impacts on the village and rural character and identity, it is recommended that:
+Plans for the rezoning and subdivision have been progressively modified to take comments into consideration from Penrith City Council and community members.
+In order to further minimise potential impacts on the village and rural character and identity, it is recommended that:

-Housing be designed and sited to minimise impacts on the rural landscape character of the Mulgoa village

-- Housing in the Eastern Precinct be designed to be sympathetic to the character of the existing village - The development integrate physically with the existing village and avoid entry or boundary treatments or street layouts that would segregate it or impact adversely on village identity. - Lots in the Western Precinct be situated so as to maximise views and privacy from neighbours, as well as to minimise potential visual impacts to those using the Blue Mountains recreational areas across the Nepean River to the west - Maintenance of substantial areas of existing bushland in the Western Precinct, restoration of degraded areas and protection of the area's environmental values consistent with wider environmental policies - The rate of development be managed to minimise rapid change to the village, its facilities and social character - A process of consultation with the existing community be initiated to consider community concerns relating to impacts on character and identity of the area and how these might be addressed in the detailed planning of the development.
+- " Housing be designed and sited to minimise impacts on the rural landscape character of the Mulgoa village - " Housing in the Eastern Precinct be designed to be sympathetic to the character of the existing village - The development integrate physically with the existing village and avoid entry or boundary treatments or street layouts that would segregate it or impact adversely on village identity. - The rate of development be managed to minimise rapid change to the village, its facilities and social character - " Consultation continues with the community to recognise concerns relating to future impacts on character and identity of the area and to develop mutually acceptable solutions for incorporation into the detailed planning of the development.

-Consultation and engagement with the existing community in relation to the proposal would assist in identifying opportunities and perceived risks with regard to the character and identity of the village at an early stage in the planning process and enable planning and design to minimise adverse social impacts.
-Community engagement could help the process of social change by giving existing residents the opportunity to provide input to the planning and design and help foster acceptance of the new development.
-Early consultation:
+Ongoing consultation and engagement with the existing community in relation to the proposal would assist in identifying opportunities and perceived risks with regard to the character and identity of the village throughout the planning process and enable planning and design to minimise adverse social impacts.
+Community engagement could also help foster acceptance of the new development by:

-- Allows opposing views and community concerns to be aired early in the planning process - Enables proposals to be tailored to address these issues and - Provides opportunities to strategically manage community concerns.
+- " Allowing opposing views and community concerns to be aired early in the planning process - " Enabling proposals to be tailored to address these issues and - " Providing opportunities to strategically manage community concerns.